Timestamps

 Stream timestamps are used to position packets in the continuous stream of samples.
 When a packet arrives to receiver, its stream timestamp defines where exactly it will be inserted into receiver stream.

-Capture timestamps have the following usages:
+Capture and receive timestamps have the following usages:

 • Estimate end-to-end latency between sender and receiver.
 To compute it, receiver needs to find the difference between the time when the frame was captured (i.e. capture timestamp) and the time when the frame is actually played (which receiver knows).